 Our drive to the Sierra Madres took about 45 minutes, passing through miles of lush farm fields before we headed up into the mountains.

 On the way, we learned about the history of the area from our guide, German.
-German, as promised, spoke excellent English—he had spent several years of his youth living in California—and his narration made the journey fly by.
+As promised, he spoke excellent English—he had spent several years of his youth living in California—and his narration made the journey fly by.

 The tiny village of Malpica